ykk136/klogg/DOCUMENTATION.md

 Crash report provides information about:

-* operating system: name, version, architecture
+* operating system: name, version, architecture, cpu features, system memory
 * Qt version
 * modules that were loaded into *klogg* process: filename, size and hashes for symbols
 * stacktraces for all running threads in *klogg* process